thomassamoth/violin-tuner/README.md

 ## Dependencies

-To use this program, you must install several librairies :
+To use this program, you must install several libraries :
 1. [**PyAudio**](https://pypi.org/project/PyAudio/)

     ```pip install pyaudio```